GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.tabs-manager/README.md

-# Tab Manager for Chrome Dev Docs
+# Tab Manager For Chrome Dev Docs

 This Chrome extension helps you manage and group your tabs related to Google Chrome Developer documentation.
 It organizes tabs into a group titled "DOCS" for easier navigation and enhanced productivity.